vikalpveer/vikalpveer.github.io/_posts/2018-08-24-from-source-to-executable.md

 Linking is the final stage of the compilation where all different object files of your program are linked together - meaning all cross object function calls, variables are resolved so that your program can run as a single executable program.If any of your function calls or external variables are not resolved, complier will throw linker error at this stage.
 If this stage is successfull, the final output is called an executable file.
 In Linux, a gcc would produce a file `a.out` which can be executed to run your program.

+Thanks for reading.
+Do post your comments if you like/or don't like the post